frnikho/HypixelJS/README.md

 HypixelJS is a library build & create with typescript to provide an interface between the Hypixel API and javascript

+### status
+Currently in development also work and can maybe contains errors and missing api methods

 ### Installation
 ```sh
 $ npm i @frnikho/hypixel-js